inspec/inspec/docs-chef-io/content/inspec/resources/groups.md

     Example: `["member1", "member2"]`

-- a single element array with CSV formatted string of group members for **Non-Windows Platforms**.
+- a single element array that contains a CSV string of group members for **Non-Windows Platforms**.

     Example: `["member1,member2"]`